 The last thing the NCAA should want to become is the NFL, who is cracking down on football players who taunt opposing players left and right.

 Horns Down is a subtle, non-verbal jab at Texas fans.
 It's not the middle finger, so let's calm down.
 The fact that this is penalty-worthy, honestly, is a little ridiculous.
 But this is the Big 12, and without the University of Texas in it, there wouldn't be much of a conference to begin with.
 That brings us to the next question...

 Will "Horns Down" Be a Penalty in the SEC?

 Given the news the Oklahoma and Texas will be joining the SEC at some point in the future, this begs the question: Will the Horns Down sign be a penalty in the SEC?

 In short, we don't know quite yet.

-Missouri coach Eliah Drinkwitz asked SEC Commisioner Greg Sankey in July 2021 and was met with a “no comment.”
+Missouri coach Eliah Drinkwitz asked SEC Commissioner Greg Sankey in July 2021 and was met with a "no comment."

 The SEC may still have a couple years to decide whether that will be a penalty, but it will in all likelihood come down to the referees.
 If they see it as malicious and inciting, they could throw the flag.

-‘Horns Down’ is a timeless tradition when opposing teams play the Texas Longhorns.
-Let’s keep it that way and hope guys like Lincoln Riley and Spencer Rattler break it out against Steve Sarkisian in 2021.
+'Horns Down' is a timeless tradition when opposing teams play the Texas Longhorns.
+Let's keep it that way.